 - Students will select electives appropriate to their program of study in consultation with their program advisor.

-- Students who choose the Thesis option (Plan A2) must choose four (4) elective courses, for a total of twelve (12) credits.
+- Students who choose the Thesis option must choose six (6) elective courses including a methods course for a total of eighteen (18) credits.

-- Students who choose the Independent Study option (Plan B) must select six (6) elective courses, for a total of eighteen (18) credits.
+- Students who choose the Independent Study option must select eight (8) elective courses including a methods course for a total of twenty-four (24) credits

-To fulfill the graduation requirements, students must write a Thesis (Plan A2), or an Independent Study paper (Plan B).
+To fulfill the graduation requirements, students must write either a Thesis or an Independent Study paper.

-- Students who choose Plan A2 will write and defend a Thesis for a total of twelve (12) credits.
+- Students who choose the Thesis option will write and defend a Thesis for a total of twelve (12) credits.

 Elective Courses | 18 credits |